ng-square/slides/packages/01-basic_12-signals/slides.md

 # Solution B12.A

-## TennisService
+## TennisLegendsService

-Change the `tennis.service.ts` from RxJS to signals
+Change the `tennis-legends.service.ts` from RxJS to signals

 ```ts{1,8,12,15,20}
 import { computed, Injectable, signal } from '@angular/core';